davidwkaiser/daily-tarot/README.md

 -Add JPGs  [DONE]
 -Deploy  [DONE, you can see it here: https://daily-tarot.herokuapp.com]
 -Add key words for the card [DONE]
--Mail the card to the user in a nicely formatted HTML email, automatically [IN PROGRESS, AT PROOF OF CONCEPT STAGE]
+-Mail the card to the user in a nicely formatted HTML email, automatically [IN PROGRESS, AT PROOF OF CONCEPT STAGE, NEEDS WORK TO MAIL DATA]
 -Run as a cron job daily
 -Make it pretty (add styling)